On the role of the signature transform in nonlinear systems and data-driven control: Proposed methodology

-From now on, we set the state dimension $n=1$ to simplify the notation, but the derivation can be easily extended to the general case~\cite{monzio_compagnoni_effectiveness_2023}.
-Leveraging Theorem~\ref{thm:universalApprox}, we are motivated to write the solution to~\eqref{eq:CODE} on the time-grid $\mathcal{D}$ through the following linear model:
+From now on, we set the state dimension $n=1$ to simplify the notation, but the results can be easily extended to the general case~\citep{monzio_compagnoni_effectiveness_2023}.
+We start by deriving a signature-based model of the dynamics. \begin{mdframed} \begin{prop} Consider the sampled state trajectory $\{Z_t\}_{t\in\timeset}$ obtained by feeding~\eqref{eq:CODE} with a piecewise-linear path with nodes $\{X_t\}_{t\in \timeset}$.
+Then, fixing the order of signature truncation $M$ and letting $L \doteq \frac{(d+1)^{M+1}-1}{d}-1$, it holds

-where $L = L(d+1,M)$ is the number of terms in the truncated signature of order $M$ excluding the first (always equal to 1), and is calculated as $L \doteq \sum_{k=1}^M(d+1)^k = \frac{(d+1)^{M+1}-1}{d}-1$.
-Using the first equation in~\eqref{eq:firstLinearModel}, we can remove the terms associated to $\beta_0 = Z_0$ (which by assumption is equal, for each trajectory, to a given value $z_0$) and consider the following equivalent model: